-If confirmed, the observed change of trend near the substellar-planetary mass limit may have important implications for the origin of these objects and could suggest a shift in the relative contribution of different formation pathways.
-Interestingly, the mass at which this flattening occurs --below 25\:\Mj\ at 5\:Myr-- is consistent with the change of slope in the initial mass function (IMF) reported by \cite{MiretRoig2022a}, indicating an excess of objects compared to core-collapse predictions and suggesting that dynamical ejection from planetary systems may play a significant role in the formation of FFPs.
+If confirmed, the observed shift in trend near the substellar-planetary mass limit may have important implications for the origin of these objects and could suggest a shift in the relative contribution of different formation pathways.
+Interestingly, the mass at which this flattening occurs—below 25\:\Mj\ at 5\:Myr—is consistent with the change in slope in the IMF reported by \cite{MiretRoig2022a}, indicating an excess of objects compared to core-collapse predictions and suggesting that dynamical ejection from planetary systems may play a significant role in the formation of FFPs.

 Ejection processes are known to truncate circumstellar disks or, in some cases, strip them entirely \citep{Umbreit2011, Testi2016, Rabago&Steffen2019}, which naturally leads to a reduced disk fraction among ejected BDs and FFPs.
 If real, the observed change in the disk fraction trend near 25\:\Mj\ could therefore reflect an increasing prevalence of ejection events below this mass threshold.
 Interestingly, \citet{Scholz2023} reported that only one out of six NGC\:1333 members with spectral types of L0 or later shows evidence of a disk, echoing the trend observed in our own sample.
 They suggest that, if this drop-off at the lowest masses is confirmed, it may indicate that FFPs are predominantly formed through ejection rather than star-like formation processes.
 However, they also caution that the small sample size and associated statistical uncertainties limit the significance of this result.